 Hong Kong tycoon Silas Chou hails from a renowned family of textile and apparel manufacturers.
 But it was when he acquired Tommy Hilfiger in 1989, with associate Lawrence Stroll, that he became a big player in the global fashion industry.
-He is something of an elder statesman in the country who has helped create billions in financial value.

-Chou's influence goes beyond acquiring and growing fashion brands; it was recently announced that he would provide financial support for the CFDA/Vogue Fashion Fund’s China Exchange programme, underscoring Mr Chou’s emergence as something of an elder statesman in China fashion.
+Chou's influence goes beyond acquiring and growing fashion brands; it was recently announced that he would provide financial support for the CFDA/Vogue Fashion Fund’s China Exchange programme, underscoring Mr Chou’s emergence as something of an elder statesman in Chinese fashion.